AndroidKitKat/st-checker/README.md

 3. ???
 4. Profit.

+I know that this method of execution isn't ideal in any sense, but I am unable to execute both using a Makefile or a shell script for ease of use.

 ### TODO

 [~] Output the desired Schemas (This 'works' but the program is far from complete) Still verifying the RelaxNG part, not 100% consistent.